AutonomouSystem/hidden-bnet-shop/README.md

 ## Usage

-1. Clone the repository or download the script file.
+1. Clone the repository.

 2. Open a terminal or command prompt and navigate to the directory where the script is located.

-3. Install the required libraries by running the following commands:
+3. Install the required libraries, requests for handling login and selectolax for HTML parsing:

 `pip install requests`

 `pip install selectolax`

 4. Run using the following command: